hilsdsg3/PostgreSQL-python/README.md

 <br>

 - ### Create a table <br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Once you have created the database and connected, CREATE a table.
-The table create statement looks complex, so I output a copy of the SQL statement below.
-The following statement is simplified.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Once you have created the database and connected, CREATE a table and a sample is shown in the following.
 <br>
 TABLE_ = 'exchange'<br>
 DATABASE_ = 'financial'<br>